"and you shall take the anointing oil, pour it on his head and anoint him."

 Their voice is needed

 There is always an attack to try and SILENCE the prophet.
-Throughout the Bible, you will often notice a period of time, where Prophets are silent.
-They are either running from someone, that is trying to kill them, or they are hiding from those that are trying to hurt them.
+Throughout the Bible you will often notice a period of time, where Prophets are silent.
+They are either running from someone who is trying to kill them or they are hiding from those that are trying to hurt them.
 Most Prophets seem to go through periods of isolation, depression, and loneliness, as well.

 "Your head on a platter"...
 Whatever it takes to keep a Prophet quiet.

 I believe it's because...
 One voice, One heartbeat, or One song, has the potential of reaching millions of people (through Jesus), and bringing restoration to our souls.